 - Flight bag & portfolio of all travel documents

-- Meal and beverages not mentioned, tips to your guide & driver.
+- Airline check in luggage fee.
+Meals not mentioned, Tips to your guide & driver.

-After breakfast, transfer to the Shrine of Our Lady of Guadalupe (Patroness of the Americas), by way of the Plaza of the Three Cultures.
-We will visit the Church of Santiago Tlatelolco where St. Juan Diego was baptized.
-This plaza is important as it symbolizes the unique blend of pre-Hispanic, and Hispanic cultures that make up Mexico.
-Continue to the Shrine of Guadalupe built in response to Our Lady's request to the visionary, St. Juan Diego Cuauhtlatoatzin.
+After breakfast, depart for the Shrine of Our Lady of Guadalupe (Patroness of the Americas), by way of the Plaza of the Three Cultures.
+You will first visit the Church of Santiago Tlatelolco where St. Juan Diego was baptized.
+This plaza is important as it symbolizes the unique blend of the pre-Hispanic, and Hispanic cultures that make up Mexico.
+Continue to the Shrine of Guadalupe, built in response to Our Lady's request to the visionary, St. Juan Diego Cuauhtlatoatzin.
 Upon arrival at the Shrine, you will celebrate Mass as you marvel at the brilliantly colored Basilica.
-Following Mass, you will join the other pilgrims as you kneel in front of the "Tilma", where Our Lady's image was miraculously imprinted.
+Following Mass, join the other pilgrims as you kneel in front of the "Tilma", where Our Lady's image was miraculously imprinted.
 Following this visit, you will make your way to San Juan Teotihuacan, a UNESCO World Heritage Site.
-According to mythology, this site was chosen to be the center of the universe, and from then it became a prominent political and religious center from the second century until the ninth century.
+According to mythology, this site was chosen to be the center of the universe, and from then on, it became a prominent political and religious center from the second century until the ninth century.
 While in San Juan Teotihuacan, you will enjoy lunch at a nearby restaurant, followed by a guided tour of the Archaeological zone.
-We will view the pyramids of the Sun and Moon and know more about how the Aztecs used to work the obsidian stone and the multiple use of the Maguey Plant.
-Your fun-filled busy day will culminate with a delicious dinner and overnight at your hotel.
+View the pyramids of the Sun and Moon and learn how the Aztecs used to work the obsidian stone and the multiple uses of the Maguey Plant.
+Your fun-filled busy day will culminate with a delicious dinner and an overnight at your hotel.

 This morning, your day will begin with breakfast, followed by Mass at the Holy Family Church, where you will view the tomb of Fr.
 Miguel Agustin Pro, the Jesuit martyr.
 In a time of great religious persecutions, Fr.
 Pro was exiled from Mexico during the Mexican Revolution.
 However, he returned to Mexico and was aided by a secret ministry who helped him hide from authorities.
 During his time in Mexico, he assisted many individuals in their spiritual, as well as temporal, needs.
-Although he helped many, he was eventually arrested and killed by authorities.
-While at this church, you may pray to this great martyr who remained filled with the joy of serving Our Lord even in the midst of very difficult times.
-We will also visit the small but very inspiring Museum dedicated in honor of Father Pro.
-Time for a prayer and a special blessing.
+He was eventually discovered, arrested and killed by authorities.
+While at the Holy Family Church, you may pray to this great martyr who remained filled with the joy of serving Our Lord even in the midst of very difficult times.
+You will also visit the small but very inspiring Museum dedicated in honor of Father Pro.
+There will be time for a prayer and a special blessing.
 After this visit, you will tour the oldest and largest cathedral in all of Latin America, the Metropolitan Cathedral.
-Throughout your time in the cathedral, you will become overwhelmed by the stunning paintings, altar pieces, and statues.
+Throughout your time in the cathedral, you will be overwhelmed by the stunning paintings, altar pieces, and statues.
 Your tour continues with a transfer to the National Palace.
 This extraordinary palace has been a building of the ruling class of Mexico since the Aztec Empire's rule.
-During this visit we will be able to view some amazing murals painted by Diego Rivera.
-Continue our day with a visit to the Plaza of Santo Domingo.
-This plaza contains two Holy places that are architecturally exquisite; the Church of Santo Domingo, the first church built by the Dominicans in 1576 and; the Shrine of Our Lady of the Rosary, the first Rosary Shrine in Mexico. additionally you will visit the Shrine of Our Lady of Covadonga, the headquarters of the Confraternity of the Most Holy Rosary.
+During this visit, you will be able to view some amazing murals painted by Diego Rivera.
+Continue the day with a visit to the Plaza of Santo Domingo.
+This plaza contains two Holy places that are architecturally exquisite; the Church of Santo Domingo, the first church built by the Dominicans in 1576 and; the Shrine of Our Lady of the Rosary, the first Rosary Shrine in Mexico.
+Additionally, you will visit the Shrine of Our Lady of Covadonga, the headquarters of the Confraternity of the Most Holy Rosary.
 This Shrine is dedicated to the Patron Saint of Asturias (Spain).
 Return back to your hotel to enjoy a delicious dinner and rest before the next day of activities.

 A fun-filled day is ahead.
-Spectacular drive to what is known as Mexico's most beautify city Puebla.
-On your ride, you will climb to over 10,000ft above sea level, and view two magnificent peaks; one that is covered with snow and the other that is an active volcano.
-Stop in Tlaxcala to visit the Shrine of San Miguel Del Milagro.
-Holy Mass will be celebrated upon the site where St. Michael the Archangel appeared to Diego Lazaro in 1631.
-Next we head to Puebla, where a typical lunch is waiting for us.
-Following lunch visit Puebla's Cathedral St. Dominic's Church, and its Chapel of Our Lady of the Rosary, Church of St. Francis of Assisi where you will view the incorrupt body of St. Sebastian of Aparicido.
-Return to Mexico City for dinner and overnight.
+Enjoy a spectacular drive to what is known as Mexico's most beautify city - Puebla.
+On your ride, you will climb to over 10,000 feet above sea level, and view two magnificent peaks; one that is covered with snow and the other that is an active volcano.
+Upon arrival in Puebla, a typical cultural lunch is waiting.
+Following lunch, visit Puebla's Cathedral St. Dominic's Church, and its Chapel of Our Lady of the Rosary, along with the Church of St. Francis of Assisi, where you will view the incorrupt body of St. Sebastian of Aparicido.
+Return to Mexico City for dinner and an overnight.

-Mon, February 25: Church of Tulpetlac - Shrine of Our Lady of Guadalupe & Coyoacan
+Monday, May 6, 2019: Church of Tulpetlac - Shrine of Our Lady of Guadalupe

-After breakfast, transfer to the Church of the 5th apparition, where the Blessed Virgin Maria de Guadalupe appeared to Juan Bernardino, Juan Diego's uncle.
-Here we can find a well of healing water which locals drink.
-Followed with a return visit to the Shrine of Our Lady of Guadalupe to attend Mass, and bid farewell to Mary the Mother of God.
-Continue on to Coyoacan.
-Upon arrival enjoy a nice lunch, followed with a visit of the pretty plaza and suburbs of Coyoacan with its Church of St. John the Baptist.
-This church was originally constructed as a Dominican Monastery, but then changed to a Franciscan Monastir, where we will view the stunning architecture of seven chapels, as well as an altar piece that dates back to the seventeenth century.
-Free time to stroll around and make sure to taste the famous ice cream of Coyoacan, where during the weekend locals queue up to enjoy a delicious ice cream.
-Return to the hotel for dinner and overnight.
+After breakfast, transfer to the Church of the 5th Apparition, where the Blessed Virgin Maria de Guadalupe appeared to Juan Bernardino, Juan Diego's uncle.
+Here you can find a well of healing water which locals drink from.
+Next, a return visit to the Shrine of Our Lady of Guadalupe to attend Mass, and bid farewell to Mary the Mother of God.
+Free time in the afternoon before dinner and you last overnight in Mexico.